cyclr/docs/pages/v2/05-application-connectors/aws-s3.md

 **AWS Secret Key**:  The Secret Key that we noted down earlier when we created a new access key.

-Your Amazon S3 Connector is now setup!
+Your Amazon S3 Connector is now set up.
 You can test it by installing it in one of your Cyclr accounts and executing one of the methods to confirm it can return some data.

 </section>